Mint Mobile vs. Ting Mobile: Which should you subscribe to?

 (Image credit: Android Central)

-Both carriers sell phones ranging from the newest high-end Samsung and Apple devices down to the budget category.
-If you are trying to get a flip phone in 2022, Ting is your only option here.
-You can see what phones are available by visiting Mint Mobile's online store or Ting's online store.
+Both carriers sell phones ranging from the newest high-end Samsung and Apple devices to the budget options.
+If you are trying to get a flip phone, Ting is your only option here.
+You can see which phones are available by visiting Mint Mobile's online store or Ting's online store.
 Both carriers offer financing with Affirm.

 Mint Mobile vs. Ting Mobile: Is Mint Mobile the right fit for you?